Wheest/wheest.github.io/oss.md

 It is incomplete, but should paint a picture.
 For open source projects which I have made myself, see the "Own Projects" heading below.

+### 2025

+#### **HuggingFace Transformers**:  fix: Fully remove legacy cache from Llama

+[GitHub PR #36958](https://github.com/huggingface/transformers/pull/36958).
+In the popular HuggingFace Transformers library, I found that the `Llama` model still had partial support for the legacy cache system (a list of tensors), rather than the new system (a specialised class).
+This PR fully removed the legacy cache system, since attempting to use it would fail in a confusing way.

 ### 2024

 #### **MLIR/LLVM**:   [mlir,python] Fix case when FuncOp.arg_attrs is not set